-Their teaching styles are complementary, and they share an approach to conductor training that provides students the maximum practical time in front of the ensemble while offering guidance and support when needed.
-Instruction focuses on building a flexible, expressive technique and developing the professional skills that will enable participants to better convey their artistic interpretations to the musicians in the orchestra and/or choir.
+Together, the Institute faculty are an incredible team.
+Their teaching styles are complementary, and they share an approach to conductor and soloist training that provides students the maximum practical time in front of the ensemble while offering guidance and support when needed.
+Instruction focuses on building a flexible, expressive technique and developing the professional skills that will enable participants to better convey their artistic interpretations to the musicians in the orchestra, choir and audience.

 Acclaimed as one of the finest conductors in the Eastern European tradition, Ovidiu Balan is currently Music Director and Principal Conductor, Bacau Philharmonic Orchestra, Romania; Principal Conductor, Ploiesti Symphony Orchestra, Romania and Music Director of the Domenico Cimarosa Symphony Orchestra, Aversa, Italy.
 In 1973 Balan was invited to the USA to study conducting with great conductors and orchestras including Eugene Ormandy and the Philadelphia Orchestra, Sir Georg Solti and the Chicago Orchestra, Zubin Mehta and the Los Angeles Philharmonic, Aldo Ceccato and the Detroit Symphony, Lorin Mazel and the Cleveland Orchestra, Pierre Boulez and the New York Philharmonic and Seiji Ozawa and the Boston Symphony.
 Maestro Balan returned to the USA in 1988 to conduct a 42 concert national tour organized by Columbia Artists Management with the Costanta, Romania Symphony Orchestra.
 In 2001 he was invited to bring the Bacau Philharmonic to the USA for a series of benefit concerts for orphans organized by the “Altamura Center for the Arts” in New York.
 A frequent guest conductor with orchestras throughout Europe, Maestro Balan also serves on the jury for several international competitions including the “International Composition Competition” in Alcoi, Spain and the “International Piano Competition” in Varalo, Italy.
 Since 1992 he has been the Conductor and member of the jury for “The Piano and Orchestra International Competition” in Cantu, Italy.
 In 1996 he became the President of the Jury for “The International Instrumental Competition” in San Bartolomeo al Mare, Italy.
 Maestro Balan’s numerous awards and honors include the 1975 “Theater and Music Association Award” in Bucharest, the 1979 “Art Critics Association Award,” The 1982 “Cultural Merit Award” in Bucharest, the 1994 “Master of Arts Award” in the Republic of Moldavia and the Italian “Journalists Award” in 2000.
 Maestro Balan teaches at the Advanced Conducting Academy.